ibm-cloud-docs/cephaas/managing-vsphere-hosts.md

 Use the following procedure to add a host to your deployment.

 1. From the vSphere client screen, navigate to **Inventory** > **Datacenter** > **Cluster** > **Host** > **Configure** tab > **Host Connectivity**.

-2. Click **Add Host**.
+2. Select the deployment in which you want to add the host and click **Add Host**.

-3. **Add Host** screen is displayed.
+    **Add Host** screen is displayed.

-4. Enter values in the fields **Host Name**.
-You need to enter the host name to add ESXi host.
-If the network configuration is incorrect, the automatic fetching of the host nqn will not occur and you will need to either enter the nqn manually or fix the network configuration settings.
+3. Enter values in the fields **Host Name**.
+Enter the host name to add ESXi host.

+    The `host nqn` is fetched automatically.
+If the network configuration is incorrect and not connected, the auto fetch of `host nqn` will not occur.
+In that case, you can either enter the `nqn` manually or fix the network configuration settings.
+    {: note}

-5. Click **Add**.
+4. Click **Add**.

-6. Clicking on the arrow besides the deployment name will show details of the added host.
+5. Clicking on the arrow besides the deployment name will show details of the added host.

 ## Editing host details